-As of June 30, 2005, the redeemable partnership units consisted of 21,247,927 OP Units, 380,821 LTIP Units and 4,082,335 Series Two Preferred Units (or 5,357,399 OP Units on an as converted basis) held by parties other than Boston Properties, Inc.
+Minority interests relate to the interest in the Operating Partnership not owned by the Company and interests in property partnerships not wholly-owned by the Company.
+As of June 30, 2005, the minority interest in the Operating Partnership consisted of 21,247,927 OP Units, 380,821 LTIP Units and 4,082,335 Series Two Preferred Units (or 5,357,399 OP Units on an as converted basis) held by parties other than the Company.